FBC TV

 Use FBC TV for television coverage and VITI+ for the broadcaster's official online route.

 The final free-versus-paid split is not yet confirmed.
-VITI+ uses login-based access, and any World Cup-specific package detail should be checked on the official platform.
+VITI+ already uses login-based access and public PPV or subscriber examples exist, so any World Cup-specific package detail should be checked on the official platform.

-VITI+ already provides browser-based login access.
+FBC describes VITI+ as an OTT platform with live and on-demand content.
 Additional device support should be checked on the latest official platform pages before kickoff.

 Fijian Broadcasting Corporation is a workable World Cup 2026 option because the broadcaster is already tied to Fiji in current rights lists and it already runs a live digital platform through VITI+.